 Remember that just because you can doesn't mean you should, as you set out to improve your customers' digital experience.
 With your customers in mind, evaluate every opportunity.
 Think of who your audience is, what they want, and what they need to know.
 Is this something that will enhance your users' lives?
 Your particular business might be doing well on Twitter, but Instagram is probably a better option if you're an apparel company.

 You're wasting time and money if something doesn't resonate with your consumers.
 Your users' are still going to be frustrated throughout the purchase process if you're adding videos to product pages, but what they really want is a streamlined checkout.
 Focus your efforts on where they will have the most value for your user.

 After the Launch

 To see how you can enhance the site's architecture and/or design, ask your customers to provide feedback on the new purchasing method.
+Social media platforms and Analytics can tell you a lot about the interactions on your site, but don't push qualitative feedback to the backseat.
+Experiences are interactive.
+Ask your users' what they think.
+Get a sense of what they love about your brand.
+Run surveys and ask them if there's any friction you need to address.
+Your site experience can improve their brand loyalty.
 Keep track of customer feedback and comments.
 Be ultra-responsive to their inquiries and requests, and don't stop working on the site to improve it and continue to evaluate results against your KPIs.
 Constantly A/B test your site's content and functionality to maximize the site's performance.
 Monitor changing buyer patterns, market trends, and new technology to build on your website's success.

 Choose a competent and experienced software provider.
 Prepare well.
 We are a "top eCommerce development companies in USA" that can help with this.
 Then make the decision to go live with your e-commerce implementation.
 You can learn, test, and continuously optimize your web store once live as your knowledge and experience grow.